Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   capabilities to prepare the final presentation for the
   client, in that case content can be ingested directly
   to a more passive media processing entity that provides
-  a more pass through like functionality.
+  a pass through like functionality.
   In this case also manifests and other client specific
   information needs to be ingested.
 Besides these factors
   , choosing a workflow for a video streaming platform depends
-  on many factors.
-The live ingest specification covers these two types of workflows by two different
+  on many other factors.
+This specification does not provide guidance on what workflow is best to use in which cases.
+Yet, the live ingest specification covers the two types of workflows by two different
   profiles fmp4/CMAF ingest and DASH/HLS ingest.
   The best choice for a specific platform depends
-  on many of the use case specific requirements, circumstances
-  and the available technologies.
+  on many of the use case specific requirements, circumstances  and the available technologies.

   <pre>